ahmed2005hussen/Spring-Course/README.md

 The section also configures global CORS rules to allow a frontend application running on `http://localhost:5173` to access the backend API under `/api/**`.

 📖 See the [Section 5 README](section5/jobportal/README.md) for detailed entity mapping, repository structure, database configuration, and CORS examples.

 ---

+# 🐳 Section 6 — Docker & MySQL

+Section 6 introduces **Docker** and **Docker Compose** for running MySQL as a containerized database instead of installing MySQL directly on the development machine.

+### 📚 Topics Covered

+* 🐳 Running MySQL with Docker
+* 📦 Docker Compose
+* 🗄️ MySQL database configuration
+* 🔌 MySQL JDBC Driver
+* 🌱 Spring Boot Docker Compose integration
+* 🔐 Environment variables for datasource configuration
+* 💾 Persistent database storage with Docker volumes
+* ⚙️ Externalizing database configuration with Spring properties

+The application connects to MySQL using configurable environment variables such as `DATABASE_HOST`, `DATABASE_PORT`, `DATABASE_NAME`, `DATABASE_USERNAME`, and `DATABASE_PASSWORD`, with local development defaults.

+Docker Compose is used to define and run the MySQL service with its database, credentials, port mapping, and persistent volume configuration.

+The section also demonstrates the role of the main dependencies:

+* `spring-boot-starter-data-jpa` — JPA/Hibernate support for database persistence.
+* `mysql-connector-j` — JDBC driver used to connect the application to MySQL.
+* `spring-boot-docker-compose` — integrates Spring Boot with Docker Compose during development.

+📖 See the [Section 6 README](section6/jobportal/README.md) for Docker Compose configuration, MySQL setup, datasource properties, and running instructions.

+---